 All crimes that are reported to the Campus Security Department are entered into a Daily Crime Log.
-The Windward Community College Safety and Security Manager is responsible for the update of the Crime Log (Log) which is maintained in both hardcopy and electronic formats.
-Campus Security Officers receive training on the proper Log requirements, maintenance, and update.
+The Windward Community College Safety and Security Manager is responsible for the update and maintenance of the Crime Log (Log).

-The Log (hardcopy format) is available for public inspection at the Campus Security Department at Hale Alaka'i, Room 125.
-We ask that you call the Campus Security Department in advance at (808) 235-7355, as all personnel may be out of office on a service call.
+The Log (in hardcopy format) is available for public viewing at the Campus Security Department at Hale Alaka'i, Room 113.
+We ask that you call the Campus Security Department in advance at (808) 235-7355, as all personnel may be temporarily out of office on a service call.
+The Log is also available for view at Safety and Security Manager's office (Hale Alaka'i, Room 125.)